niplav/site/99_problems_klong_solution.md

 the height `$n$` (2).
 This is of course not a proof, only an illustration of the edge conditions in this problem.

+For `$max_{n}$`, one first needs to introduce the inverse of the fibonacci series.
+One can think of the fibonacci series as an injective function `$f : \mathbb{N} \rightarrow \mathbb{N}$`.
+This means that a straightforward inverse `$fib^{-1}$` is not a function, because e.g. 10 would have no value to be mapped to.
+However, one can define a function that maps a number to the inverse of the next lower fibonacci number: the next fibonacci number below 10 is 8, which is the 6th fibonacci number.
+This creates a function that is fit for the given purpose.

+Height-balanced trees have an intricate relation to the fibonacci numbers:
+In the worst case, a heigh-balanced binary tree of height `$h$` has `$fib_{h+3}+1$` nodes.

 <!--
 `$max_{n}=fib_{n+3}^{-1}$`.
 Proof: